FFmpeg/FFV1/ffv1.md

 ## Border

-For the purpose of the predictior and context, samples above the coded slice are assumed to be 0; samples to the right of the coded slice are identical to the closest left sample; samples to the left of the coded slice are identical to the top right sample (if there is one), otherwise 0.
+For the purpose of the predictor and context, samples above the coded slice are assumed to be 0; samples to the right of the coded slice are identical to the closest left sample; samples to the left of the coded slice are identical to the top right sample (if there is one), otherwise 0.

 |   |   |   |   |   |   |   |   |
 |---|---|---|---|---|---|---|---|